deployKF/deployKF/README.md

 deployKF is the best way to build reliable ML Platforms on Kubernetes.

-- deployKF supports leading [MLOps & Data tools](https://www.deploykf.org/reference/tools/) from both Kubeflow, and other projects
+- deployKF supports leading [ML & Data tools](https://www.deploykf.org/reference/tools/) from both Kubeflow, and other projects
-- deployKF has a Helm-like interface, with [values](https://www.deploykf.org/reference/deploykf-values/) for configuring all aspects of the deployment (no need to edit Kubernetes YAML)
+- deployKF has a Helm-like interface, with [values](https://www.deploykf.org/reference/deploykf-values/) for configuring all aspects of the deployment
-- deployKF does NOT install resources directly in your cluster, instead it generates [ArgoCD Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) to provide native GitOps support
+- deployKF uses [ArgoCD Applications](https://www.deploykf.org/guides/getting-started/#4-sync-argocd-applications) to provide native GitOps support

-## What ML/AI tools are in deployKF?
+## What ML and AI tools are in deployKF?

-Currently, deployKF supports MLOps tools from the Kubeflow ecosystem like [Kubeflow Pipelines](https://www.deploykf.org/reference/tools/#kubeflow-pipelines) and [Kubeflow Notebooks](https://www.deploykf.org/reference/tools/#kubeflow-notebooks).
+deployKF supports all tools from the [Kubeflow Ecosystem](https://www.deploykf.org/reference/tools/#kubeflow-ecosystem) including [__Kubeflow Pipelines__](https://www.deploykf.org/reference/tools/#kubeflow-pipelines) and [__Kubeflow Notebooks__](https://www.deploykf.org/reference/tools/#kubeflow-notebooks).
-We are actively adding support for other popular tools such as [MLFlow (Model Registry)](https://www.deploykf.org/reference/future-tools/#mlflow-model-registry), [Apache Airflow](https://www.deploykf.org/reference/future-tools/#apache-airflow), and [Feast](https://www.deploykf.org/reference/future-tools/#feast).
+We are actively adding support for other popular tools such as [__MLflow__](https://www.deploykf.org/reference/future-tools/#mlflow-model-registry), [__Airflow__](https://www.deploykf.org/reference/future-tools/#apache-airflow), and [__Feast__](https://www.deploykf.org/reference/future-tools/#feast).

-For more information, please see [supported tools](https://www.deploykf.org/reference/tools/) and [future tools](https://www.deploykf.org/reference/future-tools/)!
+For more information, please see our [current](https://www.deploykf.org/reference/tools/) and [future](https://www.deploykf.org/reference/future-tools/) tools!

 ## Who makes deployKF?

-deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) (GitHub: [@thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts).
-However, deployKF is now a community-led project that welcomes contributions from anyone who wants to help.
+deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) (GitHub: [@thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts). deployKF is a community-led project that welcomes contributions from anyone who wants to help.

 ## Is commercial support available for deployKF?